yt-dlp/yt-dlp/README.md

     --ap-list-mso                    List all supported multiple-system
                                      operators
     --client-certificate CERTFILE    Path to client certificate file in PEM format.
-May include the private key.
+May include the private key
-    --client-certificate-key KEYFILE
-                                     Path to private key file for client certificate
+    --client-certificate-key KEYFILE Path to private key file for client certificate
     --client-certificate-password PASSWORD
                                      Password for client certificate private